Glossary of terms

 using the following formula:

-The process of generating the temporary native android and ios folders for a React Native project based on the app config.
+The process of generating the temporary native android and ios directories for a React Native project based on the app config.
 This process is performed by running the command npx expo prebuild

 from Expo CLI in a project directory.